The Circulatory System: What Goes around

 High blood pressure (hypertension)

-This may shock you, but most people don’t know they suffer from this common problem.
+This may come as a surprise, but many people are unaware that they suffer from this common issue.
 It is well documented for being hereditary; however, caffeine, smoking, poor diet, alcohol, and no exercise can lead to dire consequences; in some cases, when left untreated or undiagnosed, a heart attack.
 Why wait until it’s too late?

 Angina